jowillem/Mars-Seismology-Undergraduate-Research-Project/README.md

 # Mars-Seismology-Undergraduate-Research-Project
 Repository containing all of the work from my undergraduate final research project.
-Elaborate project description is located in the readme.
+Elaborate project description is located in the README.md file.